 So how does this relate to the use of oxytocin in delivery rooms?

 “If we are altering the normal system, that affords the opportunity for a pathology to occur,” Witt said.
 “And it’s not just the mother being exposed to it, but the baby, in whom it could later show up as problems.”

 “Of course,” she added, “it could work the opposite way, it could make things better.
 We just don’t know at this point.”

 What Witt does know is that when the brain is exposed to overdoses of chemicals like oxytocin or other neurotransmitters, the numbers of available brain receptors for that chemical decrease while the sensitivity of remaining receptors may increase.

 That kind of see-sawing makes it all the more difficult for researchers to gauge what’s really going on.
 Neuroscientists such as Witt track excitatory and inhibitory responses by scanning brain tissue for the appearance of immediate early genes (IEGs), which are markers of neuronal activity.

-By figuring out where in the brain IEGs are "lighting up," researchers can begin to determine what brain regions are regulating behaviors that might be affected by specific chemicals.
+By figuring out where in the brain IEGs are “lighting up,” researchers can begin to determine what brain regions are regulating behaviours that might be affected by specific chemicals.